dobromir-hristov/vuelidate-error-extractor/docs/installation.md

 Vue.use(vuelidateErrorExtractor, {
   /**
    * Optionally provide the template in the configuration.
-   * or use Vue.component("FormField", templates.singleErrorExtractor.foundation6)
+   * or register like so Vue.component("FormField", templates.singleErrorExtractor.foundation6)
    */
-  template: templates.singleErrorExtractor.foundation6,
+  template: templates.singleErrorExtractor.foundation6, // you can also pass your own custom template
-  messages: { required: "The {attribute} field is required" },
+  messages: { required: "The {attribute} field is required" }, // error messages to use
-  attributes: {
+  attributes: { // maps form keys to actual field names
     email: "Email",
     first_name: "First name",
     last_name: "Last name"